 Cat Scratcher Preferences: What Science Says

-- Kittens preferred horizontal cardboard scratchers.
+When researchers gave cats a choice of scratching materials, their preferences became clear:- Kittens preferred horizontal cardboard scratchers.
 They loved being able to stand on their scratcher while shredding away.

 - Adult cats preferred vertical posts made from rope or cardboard.
 They stretched upwards to scratch and avoided fabrics like carpet.